Conventional Wisdom is often wrong. This is a two part post discussing the practice of going barefoot and diabetes.

-… I must say it.
-With that much pain and suffering … why do we continue to listen to the American Diabetes Association and their world wide partners? … I DO NOT!!!
-And I am THRIVING, not just surviving.
+With so much pain and suffering world wide … why do so many continue to listen to the American Diabetes Association and their world wide partners?
+I DO NOT!!!
+And I thrive.

-a) If you are diabetic, DO NOT TRY barefooting unless you maintain normal blood sugars AND you have feeling in your feet.
+1) If you are diabetic, DO NOT TRY going barefoot unless you maintain normal blood sugars.

-Secondly, I go barefoot because I love it….
-I truly do.
-Especially the barefoot sprints in a grassy field or on the local football field…. it is an exhilarating feeling.
+I go barefoot because I love it, I truly do.
+Especially the barefoot play on a grassy field or on the local football field…. it is an exhilarating feeling.
 I run “distance” barefoot on pavements and sidewalks because it’s a challenge.
 I run barefoot on pavement in part, to prove that YOU do not have to live, eat and take drugs like the American Diabetes Association and their minions want you to do.

-This post, “Diabetes and Barefoot Exercise” sums up my thoughts on barefoot exercise.
+“Diabetes and Barefoot Exercise” is a good introduction and sums up my thoughts on barefoot exercise.

-Four days ago I decided to “turn my garden”, I wanted to do so in my bare feet so I used a pitch fork instead of a shovel.
-The shovel would have required shoes… but using a pitch fork I was able to accomplish the task barefoot.
+I decided to “turn my garden”, I wanted to do so in my bare feet so I used a pitch fork instead of a shovel.
+The shovel would have required shoes but using a pitch fork I was able to accomplish the task barefoot.

-The picture (right) is not a great picture, despite numerous attempts the ‘auto focus’ on my camera would not function properly.
-Still… it was NOT a major injury, it was merely a puncture of the skin by a thorn that had been laying in the garden where I dump my kitchen refuse.
-There are all kinds of bugs and worms in the garden eating on the organic garbage….
-I’m sure it was COVERED in bacteria… :)
+The picture (above) is not a great picture, despite numerous attempts the ‘auto focus’ on my camera would not function properly.
+Still, it was NOT a major injury, it was merely a puncture of the skin by a thorn that had been laying in the garden where I dump my kitchen refuse.
+There are all kinds of bacteria, bugs and worms in the garden eating on the organic garbage.
+I’m sure it was COVERED in bacteria. :)

-The picture below as taken yesterday… three days later.
-Once again… I made this a mini-experiment.
+The picture below was taken yesterday, three days later.
+Once again, I made this a mini-experiment.

-The picture below is just more evidence… that a diabetic toe… is just a toe, if you maintain normal blood sugars as I do.
+The picture below is just more evidence ,a diabetic toe… is just a toe, if you maintain normal blood sugars as I do.

 I did not highlight it, but hopefully you can see the “slight” scratch in the center of the picture.
 No infections … the body did it’s job.